Navigating the waters: The power of partnerships and persistence

 - water efficiency in agriculture.

-Almost three quarters of the FDW projects have now concluded.
-One (of many!) added value of PPPs is that demand-driven collaborative PPPs can be highly effective under the right conditions, Yet, PPPs are neither a universal solution, nor do they guarantee success.
+Almost 3 quarters of the FDW projects have now concluded.
+One (of many!) added value of PPPs is that demand-driven collaborative PPPs can be highly effective under the right conditions, Yet, PPPs are neither a universal solution nor do they guarantee success.
 "Their success depends on individual commitment, relevant skills and experiences, and deep local and national stakeholder engagement.
 Many factors play a role, some within and many outside the control of a PPP."

 Adapting to complex challenges